 The Solvency II capital assessment involves valuation of Own Funds in line with the Solvency II regulations.
-Solvency II surplus is the excess of Eligible Own Funds over the SCR
+There were no changes to the Company's capital management policy in the period.
+The Solvency II surplus is the excess of Eligible Own Funds over the SCR